 Kaiser’s original study, conducted in San Diego in the 1990s, found that 70% of the population surveyed in doctors’ offices had one or more ACEs.
 As the number of ACEs increased, health problems (and costs) did as well.
 With three ACEs, the risk for heart disease and depression goes through the roof.
 Six or more ACEs reduce life expectancy by 20 years.
 Yet there are actions we can take to turn these outcomes around.
 Learn more about the statistics and resources.

-To quote Dr. Robert Anda from the film Resilience, “ACEs are not destiny ..
-ACEs are a tool for understanding the health of a population as a whole.
+“ACEs are not destiny … they are a tool for understanding the health of a population as a whole.
 For individuals, an ACE score can be a tool for understanding their own risk for health and social problems, and empower them to make changes for themselves and their children.”